Global Blue Ocean Shift Award winner Paul MacAlindin tells the story of how he became the conductor of the ‘bravest orchestra in the world’.

 Paul MacAlindin: As our musicians were based in Iraq, we faced huge logistical and educational barriers.
 Getting these young people out of Iraq to perform was a challenge, but even inside the country conditions were not ideal.
 Music schools didn’t exist, so all of the players were self-taught.
 Another issue was the poor quality of instruments, with no place or the tools to maintain or fix them.

-In essence we had all the odds against us to be taken seriously.
+In essence, we had all the odds against us to be taken seriously.
 But we had a drive and determination that was beyond all the struggles.
-And ultimately blue ocean strategy showed us the way to overcome our challenges.
+And ultimately the concepts of blue ocean strategy and shift showed us the way to overcome our challenges.
 Our competitors were Rolls Royces and we were a Mini.
 We knew that, if we wanted to make this work, we couldn’t just copy their strategy.

-Paul MacAlindin: When defining our strategy we made use of the blue ocean strategy tool called the Eliminate-Reduce-Raise-Create (ERRC) Grid.
+Paul MacAlindin: When defining our strategy we made use of Kim & Mauborgne’s blue ocean tool called the Eliminate-Reduce-Raise-Create (ERRC) Grid.
 This framework helped us to focus on the actions and values that would really make a difference for us, while cutting out those that carried more cost than value.

 Finding something to ELIMINATE turned out to be easy.
 Traditional youth orchestras relied heavily on big names, soloists, to give status and visibility to their group.
 Since we did not have the financial means and our talent was poorly supported in Iraq, we decided this would not be a factor to drive our success.